Your Professional Profile: TRIMA

 At the completion of the workshop, you will:

 The workshop has a strong emphasis on peer exchange, through pairs or small groups.
-This means that each participant needs to be open to sharing and exchanging on the basis of the results from the TRIMA questionnaire.
+This means that while their individual reports will remain confidential, each participant needs to be open to sharing and exchanging on the basis of the results from the TRIMA questionnaire.

 The analysis and reflection are based on self-evaluation and are put to the test through concrete examples taken from academic and non-academic contexts.